Do you pay anything up front?

 Before you sign—or before you celebrate a settlement—force clarity on fee calculation, costs, and liens, because those three line items determine net recovery.

 Many injury firms use contingency arrangements.
-Big Chad Law states there are no upfront payments and you only pay if money is recovered.
+Big Chad Law charges no upfront fees, and clients pay only if the firm recovers money.

 Big Chad Law states it covers all case costs while the claim is active, addressing the fear that clients must pay ongoing expenses during the case.

-They are out-of-pocket case expenses separate from the attorney fee, and Arizona’s rules require that how expenses are handled be spelled out in writing.
+These are out-of-pocket case expenses separate from the attorney’s fee, and Arizona’s rules require the agreement to explain in writing how the firm handles those expenses.

 Because it can change net recovery.
-Arizona’s rules require the agreement to state whether expenses are deducted before or after the contingent fee is calculated.
+Arizona’s rules require the agreement to state whether the lawyer deducts expenses before or after calculating the contingent fee.

 A medical lien is a claim against settlement proceeds related to medical treatment—meaning it can reduce what you take home.